unsaved/gradle-javaPropFile-plugin/README.txt

 JavaPropFile Gradle Plugin

 Load Gradle Project with properties from Java properties file.
+After loading properties from properties files, the String values are available like any Gradle Project String property values.

 This isn't simple loading like you could do with 3 lines of Groovy.
 What's so great?